vippsas/shopware-plugin/docs/adjust_payments.md

 ### Actions

-It's possible to perform actions  direct from Shopware administration on an order where there is paid with Vipps MobilePay
+It's possible to perform actions direct from Shopware administration on an order where there is paid with Vipps MobilePay.

 #### Capture

 By default, if you click `Capture`, it will capture the full authorized amount and change the Payment Status to `Paid`.

-#### Partial Capture
+#### Partial capture

 If you change the amount to capture and click `Capture`, it will capture the amount you have entered.
 The max you can capture is the Authorized amount.
 It will change the Payment Status to `Partial paid`.